Friday, November 30, 2007

 ~ I still wasn't sure I was in labor and as they wheeled me into the delivery room, I asked if I was, and were they going to keep me.
 They assured me this was the real thing.

 ~ The doctor, thinking I had a long wait ahead of me, left to play tennis.
-The nurses ran after him and caught him before the elevator took him downstairs.
+The nurses ran after and caught him before the elevator took him downstairs.

 ~ Only a few minutes later, your dad appeared not fully gowned, and the doctor delivered you at 11:00 am, still in his tennis clothes.
 You were in a hurry!